KamranAghlami/RCLinkApp/README.md

 ```
 Allow DevTools to load resources, such as source maps, from remote file paths.
 Disabled by default for security reasons.
 ```
-Reloaded the DevTools and sources now should be found.
+Reloade the DevTools and sources now should be found.